Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In Conclusion

 If you aren’t sure about nitrate levels in your tank but are struggling with algae blooms, then an aquarium test strip kit is a good option for you to see where the nitrate levels stand in your freshwater aquarium, as well as other things like pH and ammonia.
 These kits are also available in saltwater, reef, and pond options.
 Using kits like this will help you determine if your tank is properly cycled and it will give you a good idea of whether or not your tank is overstocked or your filtration is inadequate.
-Keeping nitrate levels under control in your tank will save you a lot of grief from fighting algae blooms.
+Keeping nitrate levels under control in your tank will save you a lot of grief from fighting algae blooms and stunted fish growth.

 Featured Image Credit: Suthiporn Hanchana, Shutterstock